 In 2012/2013 McDonald began experimenting with works on an iPad.
 These included portraits of Monaco royal Charlotte Casiraghi, Eric Clapton and Dame Joan Collins, each featuring appropriated and re-worked imagery output as reverse perspex mounts.
 While Clapton and Dame Joan personally approved the works, McDonald received a 'cease and desist' from Charlotte Casiraghi's lawyers demanding her portrait be banished from public view.
 The artwork currently resides in a private collection.

 Teddy McDonald is not a hoarder of his work or material possessions.
-In 2018, he followed the example of artist John Baldessari and 'cremated' his unsold and unwanted artworks.
+In 2018, he followed the example of artist John Baldessari and 'cremated' unwanted artworks.
 McDonald continues to be a strict and critical curator of his own output resulting in the scarcity of his work on the primary market.

 NOTABLE OWNERS & COLLECTORS

-McDonald's work is also owned by the Royal Agricultural University, Kenton Cool (14 x Everest summit climber), Sharron Davies MBE, the Fosbrook family, Mike Lohan Jr and Lindsay Lohan while Tommy Hilfiger has described the artist as, 'very talented'.
+McDonald's work is also owned by the Royal Agricultural University, Kenton Cool (14 x Everest summit climber), Sharron Davies MBE, the Fosbrook family, Michael Lohan Jr and Lindsay Lohan while Tommy Hilfiger has described the artist as, 'very talented'.

 McDonald's first exhibition was by invitation from official Ferrari dealer Dick Lovett and took place in 2013.
 All works were sold and CEO Peter Lovett also commissioned an original painting of the company logo for his office.